arishita/LendingClubCaseStudy/README.md

 The company can utilise this knowledge for its portfolio and risk assessment.
 And thus minimise the risk of losing money while lending to customers.

 ### Steps That We Followed
-Step 1 - Data Cleaning
+Step 1 - Data Cleaning <br>
-Step 2 - Analysis
+Step 2 - Analysis <br>
-Step 3 - Missing Value And Outliers Treatment
+Step 3 - Missing Value And Outliers Treatment <br>
-Step 4 - Univariate Analysis
+Step 4 - Univariate Analysis <br>
-Step 5 - Segmented Analysis
+Step 5 - Segmented Analysis <br>
-Step 6 - Bivariate Analysis
+Step 6 - Bivariate Analysis <br>